Research

 Academic Press, 2010.

-It was not many years ago that the term “neuromodulation” would have been considered a contradictory term by many at least in regard to modification of a damaged or dysfunctional central nervous system.
-Although it generally had been assumed that learning and memory somehow resulted in relatively permanent modifications of brain structure and/or function, the notion persisted that neural function and structure basically were set by genetics and were relatively immune to change.
-However, within the past couple of decades developments in neuroimaging have enabled scientific research providing evidence of neural plasticity far greater than previously had been imagined.
-Research on neural plasticity is burgeoning, along with a plethora of scientifically unsubstantiated claims by practitioners from many different professions for “brain-based” methods for remediation of various medical, psychological, and educational problems.
+It wasn't many years ago that the term „neuromodulation“ would have been considered contradictory by many, at least with regard to modifying a damaged or dysfunctional central nervous system.
+Although it had generally been assumed that learning and memory somehow resulted in relatively permanent modifications of brain structure and/or function, the notion persisted that neural function and structure were basically set by genetics and were relatively immune to change.
+However, within the past couple of decades, developments in neuroimaging have enabled scientific research providing evidence of neural plasticity far greater than previously imagined.
+Research on neural plasticity is burgeoning, along with a plethora of scientifically unsubstantiated claims by practitioners from many different professions for „brain-based“ methods for remediation of various medical, psychological, and educational problems.

-While the brain is ruled to a large extent by chemical neurotransmitters, it is also a bioelectric organ.
-The collective study of ‘Quantitative ElectroEncephaloGraphs (QEEG – the conversion of brainwaves to digital form to allow for comparison between neurologically normative and dysfunctional individuals), Event Related Potentials (ERPs – electrophysiological response to stimulus) and Neurotherapy (the process of actually retraining brain processes to)’ offers a window into brain physiology and function via computer and statistical analyses of traditional EEG patterns, suggesting innovative approaches to the improvement of attention, anxiety, mood and behavior.
-The volume provides detailed description of the various EEG rhythms and ERPs, the conventional analytic methods such as spectral analysis, and the emerging method utilizing QEEG and ERPs.
-This research is then related back to practice and all existing approaches in the field of Neurotherapy – conventional EEG-based neurofeedback, brain-computer interface, transcranial Direct Current Stimulation, and Transcranial Magnetic Stimulation – are covered in full.
-Additionally, software for EEG analysis is provided on a companion web site so that the theory can be practically utilized on the spot, and a database of the EEG algorithms described in the book can be combined with algorithms uploaded by the user in order to compare dysfunctional and normative data.
-While it does not offer the breadth provided by an edited work, this volume does provide a level of depth and detail that a single author can deliver, as well as giving readers insight into the personal theories of one of the pre-eminent leaders in the field.
-Features and benefits include: provides a holistic picture of quantitative EEG and event related potentials as a unified scientific field; presents a unified description of the methods of quantitative EEG and event related potentials; gives a scientifically based overview of existing approaches in the field of neurotherapy; provides practical information for the better understanding and treatment of disorders, such as ADHD, Schizophrenia, Addiction, OCD, Depression, and Alzheimer’s Disease; companion web site containing software which analyzes EEG patterns and database sample EEGs; and, reader can see actual examples of EEG patterns discussed in book and can upload their own library of EEGs for analysis.
+While the brain is largely governed by chemical neurotransmitters, it is also a bioelectric organ.
+The combined study of ‚Quantitative Electroencephalograms (QEEG—the conversion of brainwaves into digital form to enable comparison between neurologically healthy and dysfunctional individuals), Event-Related Potentials (ERPs—electrophysiological responses to stimuli), and neurotherapy (the process of actively retraining brain processes),‘ offers a window into brain physiology and function through computer and statistical analyses of traditional EEG patterns, suggesting innovative approaches to improving attention, anxiety, mood, and behavior.
+The volume provides a detailed description of the various EEG rhythms and ERPs, conventional analytical methods such as spectral analysis, and the emerging method utilizing QEEG and ERPs.
+This research is then related back to practice, and all existing approaches in the field of neurotherapy—conventional EEG-based neurofeedback, brain-computer interfaces, transcranial direct current stimulation, and transcranial magnetic stimulation—are covered in full.
+Additionally, software for EEG analysis is provided on a companion website so that the theory can be put into practice immediately, and a database of the EEG algorithms described in the book can be combined with algorithms uploaded by the user to compare dysfunctional and normative data.
+While it does not offer the breadth provided by an edited work, this volume does provide a level of depth and detail that a single author can deliver, as well as giving readers insight into the personal theories of one of the preeminent leaders in the field.
+Features and benefits include: provides a holistic picture of quantitative EEG and event-related potentials as a unified scientific field; presents a unified description of the methods of quantitative EEG and event-related potentials; gives a scientifically based overview of existing approaches in the field of neurotherapy; provides practical information for the better understanding and treatment of disorders, such as ADHD, schizophrenia, addiction, OCD, depression, and Alzheimer’s disease; a companion website containing software that analyzes EEG patterns and a database of sample EEGs; and, readers can view actual examples of EEG patterns discussed in the book and upload their own library of EEGs for analysis.

-New tools for diagnosis and modulation of brain dysfunction
+New tools for the diagnosis and modulation of brain dysfunction

 0000.

 Suppose a boy comes to your door.
-His behavior looks like typical ADHD: he is extremely inattentive, impulsive and hyperactive.
-He performs poorly in continuous performance tasks.
+His behavior looks like typical ADHD: he is extremely inattentive, impulsive, and hyperactive.
+He performs poorly on continuous performance tasks.

-1. patient may have a focus in his cortex , which without any overt symptoms of epilepsy impairs information processing and, consequently, mimics attention deficit (see Aldenkamp, Arends, 2004);
+1. The patient may have a focus in his cortex, which, without any overt symptoms of epilepsy, impairs information processing and consequently mimics attention deficit (see Aldenkamp, Arends, 2004);

-2. patient may have a lack of overall cortical activation due to dysfunction of the ascending reticular system of the brain stem (Sergeant , 2000);
+2. The patient may have a lack of overall cortical activation due to dysfunction of the ascending reticular system of the brainstem (Sergeant, 2000);

-3. patient may have genetically determined hyperactive frontal lobes (Clarke et al., 2003);
+3. a patient may have genetically determined hyperactive frontal lobes (Clarke et al., 2003);

-4. patient may have dysfunction of the prefrontal-striato-thalamic system due to structural abnormality (Silk et al., 2009; Busch et al., 2005; Castellanos et al., 1996); or increase of dopamine reuptake dopamine transporters in the striatum (Krause et al., 2003)
+4. The patient may have dysfunction of the prefrontal-striato-thalamic system due to structural abnormality (Silk et al., 2009; Busch et al., 2005; Castellanos et al., 1996); or an increase of dopamine reuptake dopamine transporters in the striatum (Krause et al., 2003).

-5. patient may have hypoactivation of the premotor cortex of the brain, which is compensated by increase of motoric activity (Simmonds et al., 2007);
+5. The patient may have hypoactivation of the premotor cortex, which is compensated by an increase in motoric activity (Simmonds et al., 2007).;

-6. patient may have dysfunctioning in the anterior gyrus cingulus which produces anxiety, emotional instability and hyperactivation (Albrecht et al., 2008).
+6. The patient may have dysfunction in the anterior cingulate gyrus, which produces anxiety, emotional instability, and hyperactivation (Albrecht et al., 2008).